This post contains affiliate links. Read the full disclosure here

 HOW TO GET STARTED?

-Check out our guide on how to become a bookkeeper from home to learn more about bookkeeping.
-We also recommend taking this FREE 3-part series about bookkeeping by Ben Robinson himself.
+Check out how to become a bookkeeper from home to learn more about bookkeeping.
+I also recommend taking this FREE 3-part series about bookkeeping by Ben Robinson himself.
 These free classes are designed to help you determine whether bookkeeping is for you.

-If you have bookkeeping experience, you can get started right away by applying to bookkeeping agencies.
+If you have bookkeeping experience, you can get started right away by applying to bookkeeping companies.
 However, if you want to set your own rates and be able to scale your business, then consider starting your own virtual bookkeeping business.
-This may require some time if you have absolutely no experience in bookkeeping.

 Bookkeeper Launch can teach you everything about starting a profitable bookkeeping business, including the necessary skills and the legal side of bookkeeping.